Skip to main content

 3. Consider external factors: Take into account any external factors that could affect the deadlines.
 Examples include client needs, supplier lead times and regulatory approvals.

 4. Allow time: Make sure you give yourself enough time to finish the tasks.
 Leave some buffer time for surprise challenges.
+Avoid multitasking or overlapping activities – it reduces your productivity!

 5. Prioritize tasks: Order them based on importance and impact.
 Focus on the important ones first.